 India was the Congregation’s first foreign mission.
 The first sisters were sent to Shillong India in 1890.
 In 1915 the sisters had to leave due to World War I. In 1984, the Congregation re-established this mission with the efforts of Austrian Missionary sisters with the help of several other sisters from various units of the Congregation.
 At present there are 13 communities located in the states of Kerala, Tamilnadu, Karnataka, Andhra Pradesh, Punjab, and Meghalaya.
-There are 56 sisters, and 6 novices.
+There are 61 sisters.
 The India Region operates a school for the mentally challenged and two other schools, a hostel for girls, and a sewing center for women.
 In addition the Sisters are engaged in apostolic activities of education in schools, in catechetical and pastoral service, nursing, social service, working with the aids patients.
 The coordinator of the Region is S. Deepa Joseph.

 The Malaysia Mission was founded for the first time in East Malaysia in 1975by some of the sisters who were members of the Taiwan Mission.
 This mission was closed in 1981.
 The sisters returned to West Malaysia in 1995.
 There are 6 sisters living in one community: Melaka.
 The sisters are involved in pastoral services in two parishes, in vocation promotion and in Melaka they maintain a home for poor children of the area.
 They are also engaged in the programs of the diocese and in assisting the catholic population of the area in their spiritual needs.
 The coordinator of the mission is S. Mary Soon.

 Three Sri Lankan Sisters established a Salvatorian presence in Pakistan in 1997.
 Presently four Salvatorians serve in Lahore Diocese, primarily in formal and informal education of women and children.
 Their goal is to support the Pakistani Catholics as creatively as possible.